snamiki1212/react-native-expo-raw-sql-migrations/README.md

 ### Custom Way

-If you would like to handle migration logic yourself, pass starts bootstrap handle options to Provider Component. e.g`<MigrationProvider options={{ startsBootstrap: false }}>{...}</MigrationProvider>`
+If you would like to handle migration logic yourself, pass startsBootstrap option to Provider Component. e.g`<MigrationProvider options={{ startsBootstrap: false }}>{...}</MigrationProvider>`

 ## Used by

-This app is used by [Keputo - KPT method - Keep/Problem/Try](https://keputo.snamiki1212.com/) as expo mobile app.
+This package is used by [Keputo - KPT method - Keep/Problem/Try](https://keputo.snamiki1212.com/) as expo mobile app.

 ## etc